puppetlabs/relay-rfcs/content/0005-step-execution-outcomes/rfc.md

 * `initializing` (unresolved): The run resource has been created, but the execution backend (Tekton, metadata API) is not running yet.
 * `in-progress` (unresolved): The run is executing.
-* `complete` (resolved): All actions associated with this run reached a resolved status.
+* `complete` (resolved): All containers associated with this run reached a resolved status.

 Additionally, we express the **outcome** of a run independently of its status:

-* `success`: All actions associated with this run reached a resolved status without an instruction to the run to assign any other outcome.
-Note that this does not necessarily mean that each action succeeded.
+* `success`: All containers associated with this run reached a resolved status without an instruction to the run to assign any other outcome.
+Note that this does not necessarily mean that each container succeeded.
-* `failure`: One or more actions implicitly or explicitly informed this run that it cannot be considered successful.
+* `failure`: One or more containers implicitly or explicitly informed this run that it cannot be considered successful.
 * `system-error`: One or more system errors occurred (see above, as the same logic applies for steps) when executing the run.
 * `cancelled`: A user agent requested cancellation of the run.